Looking for an ICE prioritization template? We've created a simple ICE framework spreadsheet in Excel that you can download and use right away:

 Our Excel-based ICE prioritization template is designed to be:

 For quick calculations without downloading the Excel file, try this free online ICE prioritization tool: ICE Calculator.
-This ICE scoring system lets you calculate scores instantly.
+This ICE scoring system lets you calculate scores instantly and is a great companion to the spreadsheet template.

 The ICE framework for prioritization allows you to: